DefaultTool Adware on Mac

 The creators of such unwanted apps work with pay-per-click schemes to get your Mac to visit risky or different types of websites that may generate them funds.
 This is why they do not even care what types of websites show up on the ads.
 This makes their unwanted software indirectly risky for your MacOS.

 Can Macs Get Viruses?

 Yes.
 As much as any other device, Apple computers do get malware.
 Apple devices may not be a frequent target by malware authors, but rest assured that the following Apple devices can become infected with a threat:

 - Mac Mini

 - Macbook Air

 - Macbook Pro

-What are the symptoms of DefaultTool Adware on your Mac?
+What Are The Symptoms of DefaultTool Adware On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: